open-cli-tools/concurrently/README.md

                           in prefix.
-The option can be used to shorten the prefix when it is set to "command" [number] [default: 10] -t, --timestamp-format  Specify the timestamp in moment/date-fns format.
+The option can be used to shorten the prefix when it is set to "command" [number] [default: 10] -t, --timestamp-format  Specify the timestamp in Unicode LDML format.
                                    [string] [default: "yyyy-MM-dd HH:mm:ss.SSS"]

 Input handling